Enhanced storage capacity with errors in scale-free Hopfield neural networks: an analytical study: Solution of the Hopfield model on scale-free networks

-It will be assumed for simplicity that only the first pattern ($\mu = 1$) to be retrieved.
-Therefore, it is convenient to separate the contribution of the first pattern from the rest.
-The $\langle \langle Z^{n} \rangle_{\xi} \rangle_{K}$ term can be linearized using the Hubbard-Stratonovich transformation \begin{widetext}
+Because all $p$ stored patterns were generally randomly, we can examine the retrieval pattern of the first pattern ($\mu = 1$) only.
+Thus, we separate the contribution of the first pattern from the rest.
+The $\langle \langle Z^{n} \rangle_{\xi} \rangle_{K}$ term can be linearized using the Hubbard-Stratonovich transformation \cite{Stratonovich,Hubbard}